ckeditor/ckeditor4/tests/tickets/12484/manual/one.md

 1. Focus editable area.
 2. Select all text by pressing `Ctrl + a`.
-3. Press `delete` or `backspace` button to remove all content.
+3. Press `delete` or `backspace` key to remove all content.
-4. Click proper button to create ordered list.
+4. Click the ordered list button.

 **Expected:** Sould be crated one element list inside editor.
 Nothing outside shouldn't be touched.